spirit-warrior/ammas-tour-2024/README.md

 For Amma's chair, we need to build a lifting system that is similar to the system for the peetham.

-However the design needs to be different in that the space under the chair differs greatly from the space under the peetham.
+However, the system must be configured to fit into the space under Amma's chair.

 </details>